jimbrig/JimsObsidianVault/03 - AREAS/Guides/PowerShell Development/PowerShell Scripting/PowerShell Advanced Functions.md

 Depending on the context we can leverage inbuilt cmdlets to write to a specific stream, for example if we want to write to the verbose stream, we can use the _Write-Verbose_ cmdlet and so on.

-Using the `CmdletBinding` attribute exposes a number of features provided by [[PowerShell]].
+Using the `CmdletBinding` attribute exposes a number of features provided by [[03 - AREAS/Technology/Programming/Command Line/Shell/PowerShell/PowerShell]].
 It makes the function an advanced function, and allows stream parameters to be applied like `-Verbose`, etc.

 ## Parameter Validation